axibase/atsd/integration/nmon/file-upload.md

 # File Upload

-Uploading `nmon` files can be done using a `wget` command or using the ATSD user interface.
+Uploading `nmon` files can be done using a `wget` command or using the ATSD web interface.

 Below are the commands and settings for uploading `nmon` files using a `wget` command.